 Popular Printer Comparisons

-The Epson EcoTank ET-3950 or Epson ET-3958 is a great all-in-one inkjet printer that offers a complete package that should fulfill the needs of most users.
+The Epson EcoTank ET-3950 or Epson ET-3958 is a great all-in-one inkjet printer that offers a comprehensive package to fulfill the needs of most users.
 It delivers outstandingly high yields that supertank printers have become known for, and its ink bottles are cheap.
 Its print quality is excellent, producing sharp documents.
 The scanner is also feature-rich.
 It features an automatic document feeder (ADF) and duplex scanning capabilities.
 If you're looking for a model with a fax function, Epson's otherwise identical Epson EcoTank ET-4950 is worth a look.
 These printers provide flexible all-in-one packages.
 More mid-range models, like the Epson EcoTank ET-2980, lack more advanced scanner features, such as an ADF or automatic duplex scanning.
 While competing laser printers like the Canon Color imageCLASS MF656Cdw/MF654Cdw can print and scan more detailed documents faster, they're less versatile, as they aren't well-suited for printing photos.

 For more options, check out our recommendations for the best home printers, the best all-in-one printers, and the best inkjet printers.